ShunshunL/shunshunl-blog/_posts/2020-04-27-how-promise-works-in-javascript.md

 layout: post
 title: "How Promise Works in JavaScript"
 ---
-In this blog we'll look into promises in JavaScript.
-I feel like it's really important to really understand promises expecially as we gain more experiences with JavaScript.
+In this blog, we'll look into promises in JavaScript.
+I feel like it's really important to really understand promises especially as we gain more experience with JavaScript.

-We often focus on the handling when working with promises, and a promise is often used with asynchoronous operations like API calls, DB operations or IO calls.
+We often focus on the handling when working with promises, and a promise is often used with asynchronous operations like API calls, DB operations ,or IO calls.
 The most important parts to understand of a promise are creating and handling.
 Let's start by looking into the creation of a promise:

 {% highlight javascript %}
   new Promise( function(resolve, reject) { ... } );
 {% endhighlight %}

 When creating a promise we pass a function that takes two params, which are in turn two functions.
 When a promise is complete, either a reject or resolve is called.
-These represents the key parts of a promise.
+These represent the key parts of a promise.
 The success of a promise is usually associated with resolve, and the faulting state is often associated with reject depending on the point of view.

 ### Resolve and Reject

-Let's look at a real life example, like when a friend has made us a promise:
+Let's look at a real-life example, like when a friend has made us a promise:

 {% highlight javascript %}
   const friendKeepsPromise = true;